Find the Cheapest Insurance Quotes in Your Area

 How To Reinstate Your License or Registration in Maryland

 Before reinstating your license or registration, you need to satisfy all court requirements related to your violation, including completing your full suspension period and paying all associated fines.
-Also, you'll need to provide proof that you now carry Maryland's minimum required auto insurance.
+Also, you'll need to provide proof that you now carry Maryland's minimum required auto insurance from a company in the state.

 Once you believe you are eligible to have your license and registration reinstated, call or visit the MVA's Driver Wellness and Safety Division (DW&S) and request a license reinstatement.